Seeker (Anabaptism): Seekers among the Hutterites

 They do not expect many people to join them.
 In general the more traditional Hutterites are, the less interested they are in evangelism.
 The Schmiedeleut 1 are more open to seekers than the other leut.

 In 1972 the Dariusleut were joined by a group in Japan, the Owa Hutterite Colony.

-In the 1990s the Schmiedeleut 1 and the Bruderhof Communities helped a group in Palmgrove, Nigeria to establish communal living, but the soon this affiliation failed.
+In the 1990s the Schmiedeleut 1 and the Bruderhof Communities helped a group in Palmgrove, Nigeria to establish communal living, but soon this affiliation failed.

 The Elmendorf Christian Community, an independent community of Hutterite tradition, that separated from the Schmiedeleut in 2005, is even more open to seekers than the Schmiedeleut 1.
 The same is true for the four other Hutterite Christian Communities.

 Seekers among the Old Order Schwarzenau Brethren

 There are five groups among the Schwarzenau Brethren which can be described as Old Order.
 These groups are the Old German Baptist Brethren, the Old Brethren, the Old Order German Baptist Brethren, the Old Brethren German Baptist and the Old German Baptist Brethren, New Conference.
 They range from horse and buggy groups to Plain dressing groups with few restrictions on technology (mainly television and internet).

 Since they all have lost the German language and their German ethnic identity in the late 19th century, the cultural gap between these groups and the mainstream society is much smaller than in groups that have preserved their German heritage.
 They are all influenced by Pietism which brings their theology closer to the Protestant mainstream of the Great Awakenings.
 All these groups are quite open for outsiders and the larger ones of these groups do not consist largely of members with German roots anymore.